2022–23 NBA season: Media

+National

-This is the seventh year of a nine-year deal with ABC, ESPN, TNT, and NBA TV.
+This was the seventh year of a nine-year deal with ABC, ESPN, TNT, and NBA TV.
 ESPN broadcasts Wednesday and Friday night games for most of the season, and games during selected Sunday nights from February to April.
-ABC airs NBA Saturday Primetime during eight selected Saturday nights between December and March, and NBA Sunday Showcase on three selected Sunday afternoons in February and early March.
+ABC aired NBA Saturday Primetime on eight Saturday nights between December and March, with a tripleheader on January 28, the first tripleheader on the network outside of Christmas Day, along with a Saturday afternoon game on January 14.
+The network also broadcast NBA Sunday Showcase on three selected Sunday afternoons in February and early March.
 TNT airs Tuesday games all season, and Thursday games from January to April.
 NBA TV televises games primarily on Mondays all season, Saturday and Sunday nights for most of the season, Thursdays during the first half of the season, Fridays during the second half of the season, and any other time when neither ESPN/ABC nor TNT are airing games nationally.

 Five Christmas Day games were scheduled for this season.
-The original plan for ABC was to air a tripleheader.
-However in October 2022, ESPN announced that all five of its Christmas Day games would be simulcast across both ABC and ESPN, likely as an attempt to counterprogram the NFL's scheduling of a Christmas Day tripleheader for the first time.
+ABC was originally scheduled to air just a tripleheader, but it was later decided that all five Christmas games would be simulcast across both ABC and ESPN for the first time, likely in an attempt to counterprogram the NFL's scheduling of a Christmas Day tripleheader for the first time.
+Previously, the most Christmas games that either network had ever aired in any given season was three.

-Four games were held on Martin Luther King Jr. Day, with TNT and NBA TV each airing two of them.
+Four Martin Luther King Jr. Day games were nationally televised, with TNT and NBA TV each airing two games.

 The NBA designed January 24–28 as "NBA Rivals Week", with every nationally televised game featuring "classic and budding rivalries between teams and players".

+On March 8, ESPN had another all-female crew for an NBA game for the second straight year.
+The 7:30pm (ET) telecast between the Dallas Mavericks and the New Orleans Pelicans had Beth Mowins and Doris Burke as commentators, with Cassidy Hubbarth on the sideline, while the 10:00pm (ET) telecast between the Toronto Raptors and the Los Angeles Clippers had Mike Breen and Mark Jackson as commentators, with reporter Ros Gold-Onwude joining the broadcast team as an analyst/color commentator.

-On the final day of the regular season, April 9, two games with playoff implications will be flexed into ESPN's afternoon doubleheader.
+On the final day of the regular season, April 9, two games with playoff implications were flexed into ESPN's afternoon doubleheader.